Kefeng-Duan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DSR1_in_TRT-LLM.md

 Explanation:
 - `trtllm-bench`: A CLI benchmarking utility that aims to make it easier for users to reproduce our officially published.
 [TensorRT-LLM Benchmarking](https://nvidia.github.io/TensorRT-LLM/performance/perf-benchmarking.html).
-- `--dataset`: Prompt dataset used to benchmark. our official benchmark dataset has ISL = 1K, OSL = 2K
+- `--dataset`: Prompt dataset used to benchmark.
+Our official benchmark dataset has ISL = 1K, OSL = 2K
 - `--backend`: Inference backend.
 Here we use Pytorch backend.
+- `--num_requests`: Num requests used for the benchmark.
+- `--concurrency`: Total concurrency for the system.
+- `--max_batch_size`: Max batch size in each rank.
-- `--tp 8`: Tensor parallel size is 8.
+- `--tp`: Tensor parallel size.
-- `--ep 4`: Expert parallel size is 4.
+- `--ep`: Expert parallel size.
 - `--extra_llm_api_options`: Used to specify some extra config.
 The content of the file is as follows:

     ``` yaml